As Fast As Possible

 Response Time Speed

-Basically, VA panels have the slowest response time speed, so even if a VA gaming monitor has a high refresh rate and motion blur reduction, fast-paced games will have prominent motion blur.
+Basically, VA panels have the slowest response time speed of all panel types, so even if a VA gaming monitor has a high refresh rate and motion blur reduction, fast-paced games will have prominent motion blur.

 TN panels, on the other hand, have the fastest response time speed, usually only 1ms which is why they are the most popular choice for competitive gamers.
 IPS panels are somewhere in-between the two when it comes to the pixel transition time.